sumithra-venkatachalam/new-relic-assignment/back-end/README.md

 ddev drush pm:enable migrate migrate_plus
 ddev launch
 ```

+If you prefer a different local development enviroment feel free to use what you are comfortable with.

 Your first task is to set up two content types in Drupal 10, one for “User” and one for “Company”, each with the relevant fields from the data at the link above.